A Communist Success Story

 Considering it's the political bogeyman that the entire Western world still calls its ideological opponent, its worth seeing what a success story might look like.

 The Left Democratic Front (not the worst Communist party name by the way, only slight hints of power-hungriness and worry) was the party.
 And the win was for a historic consecutive second term.
-Considering the Communist party itself is a 102 years old in India, and Kerala had the world's second elected Communist government in 1957, it's a pretty fitting achievement.
+Considering the Communist party itself is a 102 years old in India, and Kerala had the world's first elected Communist government in 1957, it's a pretty fitting achievement.

 The state has a population that boasts 100% literacy, high political awareness, reasonably high salaries in some sectors, strong healthcare and education, and a decent level of religious tolerance.
 Which is ... unique ... to say the least in India.